-- Triodos Bank always reported financial and non-financial information in an integrated report because it is, and has always been, an integrated sustainable business itself
+Triodos Bank always reports financial and non-financial information in an integrated report because we are, and always have been, an integrated sustainable business

-- Its annual report is available as a hard copy document and pdf in English, and in summary form in the languages of the countries where Triodos Bank operates.
-The English version is the audited, legally leading document.
+Our annual report is available as a hard-copy document and pdf in English, and in summary form in the languages of the countries where Triodos Bank operates.
+The English version is the legally leading document.
 This is also available online with additional detail, as unaudited content (www.annual-report-triodos.com)

-- The report’s key content is derived from finding out what’s most important, or material, to Triodos Bank and its stakeholders
+The report’s structure and key content is derived from finding out what’s most important, or material, to Triodos Bank and its stakeholders

 Triodos Bank’s annual report is integrated.
 That means it combines sustainability-related, or ‘corporate social responsibility’ (CSR), topics with everything else you would expect from a traditional annual report, such as key financial targets and performance information.
-As well as the Global Reporting Initiative (GRI) and other frameworks (see below), Triodos Bank uses the International Integrated Reporting Council’s Integrated Reporting framework as a reference for its report.
+As well as the Global Reporting Initiative (GRI) and other frameworks (see below), Triodos Bank uses the International Integrated Reporting Council’s Integrated Reporting Framework as a reference for our report.

-For Triodos Bank integrating reporting doesn’t just mean reporting on how the organisation behaves as a responsible corporate citizen – by using renewable energy to power its buildings, for example, important as this is.
-It means reporting in-depth on the impact of its activity in the widest sense, through the impact of its loans and investments in particular.
-A growing number of integrated reports suggests more businesses consider their impact on society and the environment as core to their activities.
+For Triodos Bank, integrating reporting doesn’t just mean reporting on how the organisation behaves as a responsible corporate citizen – by using renewable energy to power our buildings, for example, important though this is.
+It extends to in-depth reporting on the impact of our activity in the widest sense – from the greenhouse gas emissions of our loans and investments to a deeper understanding of the sustainability value of our work.

 This annual report is produced as a hard copy document that’s available as a pdf and as an online annual report, in English, at www.annual-report-triodos.com.